pjsip/pjproject_docs/README.md

 $ SET READTHEDOCS=
 ```

-#### 2. Build
+#### 2. Build the docs

 ```sh
 $ cd docs
 $ make clean html
 ```

 The result is `docs/build/html/index.html`.
-You can open this in the browser.
-Or if the RTD site
-is served by the Docker container, refresh the http://localhost:8000 page.
+Now refresh the http://localhost:8000 page in the host
+computer to view the updated docs.

-## How It Works
+## How it works

+This section is just for information.

-Just for information, when running Sphinx's `make html`, or when building the doc in RTD server, the following processes happen:
+When running Sphinx's `make html`, or when building the doc in RTD server, the following processes happen:

 * `docs/source/conf.py` is read by sphinx
 * if `READTHEDOCS` environment variable is set to True, `doxygen` is run by `conf.py`.
 This outputs Doxygen XML files in various `pjproject/**/docs` directories.
 * `breathe-apidoc` is run by `conf.py`.
 This script reads Doxygen's XML files and outputs